Shiny scalps

 Sebum protects the skin from drying out.
 However, excessive sebum can make the hair look oily since some of it is absorbed by the hair.
 That's why the skin of the scalp is not easily visible.

-However, when the hair starts thinning, the oil becomes more apparent on the skin of the scalp.
-This is why bald scalps appear shiny.
+However, when the hair thinning starts, the oil becomes more apparent on the skin of the scalp.
+This is why bald heads appear shiny.
 You should keep in mind that hair loss is unlikely to be caused just because of sebum on the scalp.
 The buildup may cause temporary hair loss, but it is usually reversible.

 Another reason that your scalp may be looking shinier is because of androgenetic alopecia.
 The hair loss will make your scalp more see-through.
 And the sebum on it will become more visible.